orbitartprint/weigh-it-up-now/src/blog/content/understanding-your-bmi.md

 ## Understanding the BMI Categories

 BMI results fall into several categories that give you a general idea of where you stand relative to what's considered a healthy range.
-These categories are widely accepted globally (Source: e.g., WHO or CDC):
+These categories are widely accepted globally (Source: [CDC - Adult BMI Categories](https://www.cdc.gov/bmi/adult-calculator/bmi-categories.html) ):

 * **Underweight:** BMI below 18.5
 * **Normal Weight:** BMI from 18.5 to 24.9
 * **Overweight:** BMI from 25.0 to 29.9
 * **Obesity:** BMI of 30.0 and higher

 It's important to note that these categories apply to most adults, but different standards are used for children and adolescents.
-For individuals of Asian descent, slightly different categories may also apply (Source: e.g., specific health organizations).
+(Source: [CDC - Child and Teen BMI Categories](https://www.cdc.gov/bmi/child-teen-calculator/bmi-categories.html)).

 ## The Limitations of BMI